National Trust for Historic Preservation Summer Internship Program

 Look at a good sample of an essay, see a sample winning essay

 Prepare a resume.
-Staff at the Career Center will be happy to help you develop or polish your resume during drop-ins.
+Staff at the Career Center will be happy to help you develop or polish your resume.
+Call 860/685-2180 for an appointment.

 Download an unofficial transcript from your electronic portfolio